epri-dev/wisund/demo/doc/demo.md

 That will also install other dependencies; around 20 is typical.

+## Building the software
+The software is only optionally built.
+Building it is enabled using `cmake`.
+The usual build procedure would be to create a build directory, e.g. `build` from the root.
+Navigate to that directory and execute `cmake` as follows.

+    cmake -DWITH_DEMO=ON ..

+This will create the usual array of software, but with the special hooks and additional software that's needed for the demonstration described above.

 ## Tasks
   1. ~~Create HTML page with rain effect and house picture~~
   1. ~~Wire LED to GPIO4 on `pi2`~~